Gravity and electroweak sector from symmetry breaking of an $SO(3,3)$ BF theory: Introduction

 A recurring challenge in presenting a new theoretical construction is that it must be evaluated against well-established and highly successful standard frameworks, within which most practitioners are deeply fluent.
 As a result, aspects of the present formulation may initially appear structurally different from conventional formulations.
 To facilitate accessibility and provide additional conceptual and technical context, we have included extended motivations and supplementary discussions in the Appendices.
-These are intended to clarify the structural choices underlying the construction and to support the reader in navigating its relation to more standard approaches. \hyperref[sec:motivationforsdasd]{Appendix~\ref*{sec:motivationforsdasd}} provides the motivation for using the selfdual and antiself dual formalisms. \hyperref[sec:motivationforsu2gravity]{Appendix~\ref*{sec:motivationforsu2gravity}} discusses the motivation for employing $SU(2)$ for describing gravitational theories. \hyperref[sec:significanceof6Dspacetime]{Appendix~\ref*{sec:significanceof6Dspacetime}} comprehensively explains the significance of the (3,3) signature. \hyperref[sec:6dsymmetricphase]{Appendix~\ref*{sec:6dsymmetricphase}} reviews the Clifford Algebra and discusses chirality in SO(3,3).
+These are intended to clarify the structural choices underlying the construction and to support the reader in navigating its relation to more standard approaches. \hyperref[sec:motivationforsdasd]{Appendix~\ref*{sec:motivationforsdasd}} provides the motivation for using the selfdual and antiself dual formalisms. \hyperref[sec:motivationforsu2gravity]{Appendix~\ref*{sec:motivationforsu2gravity}} discusses the motivation for employing $SU(2)$ for describing gravitational theories. \hyperref[sec:significanceof6Dspacetime]{Appendix~\ref*{sec:significanceof6Dspacetime}} comprehensively explains the significance of the (3,3) signature. \hyperref[sec:6dsymmetricphase]{Appendix~\ref*{sec:6dsymmetricphase}} reviews the Clifford Algebra and discusses chirality in SO(3,3). \hyperref[sec:algebraautomorphisms]{Appendix~\ref*{sec:algebraautomorphisms}} introduces fundamental automorphism invariance and its relation to emergent diffeomorphism and gauge symmetries.